Mx-Angel/ConnText-Docs/Planning/NFRRegister.md

 - **NFR-SEC-08**: The system must support granular permission assignment, allowing both role-based and direct user permissions without compromising security isolation.
 - **NFR-SEC-09**: Logs must not contain sensitive information (e.g., passwords, full tokens) and must be protected from unauthorized access.
 - **NFR-SEC-10**: The software should respect user privacy when executing the backup feature, ensuring that user data is not included in backups unless explicitly opted-in by the user.
+- **NFR-SEC-11**: The system must support configurable authentication method enforcement at the server level, allowing admins to require specific verification methods.

 ### Privacy
 - **NFR-PRIV-01**: The software must allow server-level moderation (blocking, banning, etc.) without exposing user activity or private data to unauthorized parties.